truemail-rb/truemail/README.md

 The Truemail gem helps you validate emails by regex pattern, presence of domain mx-records, and real existence of email account on a current email server.

+## Features

+- Configurable validator, validate only what you need
+- Zero runtime dependencies
+- 100% test coverage

 ## Installation

 Add this line to your application's Gemfile: